 A wide support for programming languages for developing spouts and bolts is provided as well.
 All JVM-based languages are supported.
 For non-JVM languages, a JSON-based protocol is available that allows non-JVM spouts and bolts to communicate with Storm.
 There are adapters for this protocol for Ruby, Python, Javascript, Perl, and PHP.

 Each computation node in a Storm topology executes in parallel.
 A developer can specify how much parallelism they want for a specific computational node; storm will spawn that number of threads across the cluster to do the execution.
-This process is illustrated in .
+This process is illustrated in Figure 5.2.